Writer: Jon Stika

 Extract Brewing Essentials

-As both a homebrewer and professional brewer at Phat Fish Brewing in Dickinson, North Dakota, I frequently get asked about the process of brewing beer, including how difficult it might be to get started brewing at home.
-I always do my best to give a complete yet concise answer that includes encouragement for them to
+As both a homebrewer and professional brewer at Phat Fish Brewing in Dickinson, North Dakota, I frequently get asked about the process of brewing beer, including how difficult it might be to

 Home Malting